 They can download the Upwork App, create a profile, and start applying to jobs.

 11. Fiverr App

 Age Requirements: 13 and older

-What kind of service can you offer others for around $5?
+What kind of service can your offer others for around $5?
 Download the Fiverr App, and play around with it – look for what others are offering.

-Can you do any sort of graphic design?
+Can they do any sort of graphic design?
 PowerPoint presentations?
 There’s even a whole section on “Gaming”, where people teach how to get to higher levels in video games!

 Check out the Fiverr Seller Help Center for lots more information on how to get started.